mharen/mharen.github.io/blog/2012/2012-04-how-to-restore-database-with-active.md

 title: How To Restore a Database With Active Connections
 ---

-<p>If you’ve ever tried to restore over top of an existing database in SQL Server, you may be familiar with messages like these:</p>
+If you’ve ever tried to restore over top of an existing database in SQL Server, you may be familiar with messages like these:
 <blockquote>

-<p>Msg 5061, Level 16, State 1, Line 1 ALTER DATABASE failed because a lock could not be placed on database 'foo'.
-Try again later</p>    <pre><code><font face="Trebuchet MS">Exclusive access could not be obtained because the database is in use.<br />RESTORE DATABASE is terminating abnormally.</font></code></pre>
+Msg 5061, Level 16, State 1, Line 1 ALTER DATABASE failed because a lock could not be placed on database 'foo'.
+Try again later    <pre><code><font face="Trebuchet MS">Exclusive access could not be obtained because the database is in use.

+RESTORE DATABASE is terminating abnormally.</font></code></pre>
 </blockquote>

 <pre><font face="Trebuchet MS">What’s going on here is that you need exclusive access to the DB but someone’s already there.
 Here’s the simplest approach I know of to get in there and get busy:</font></pre>